Objectives of the Proposed Security Rulemaking for Independent Spent Fuel Storage Installations

 The proposed security rulemaking for ISFSIs and monitored retrievable storage installations (MRSs) will establish a risk-informed and performance-based structure in updating the security regulations.
 Additionally, it will consider one of the issues raised in a petition for rulemaking submitted by the C-10 Research and Education Foundation, which may be relevant to this rulemaking.

 The NRC is proposing to establish a security-based dose limit in 10 CFR Part 73 that has the same values as those found in 10 CFR Part 72 for safety-related accidents.
-The regulation in 10 CFR 72.106, “Controlled Area of an ISFSI or MRS,” requires a dose limit of 0.05 Sievert (Sv) (5 rem) for design-basis accidents.
-Under the proposed 10 CFR Part 73 rule, licensees would use the information supplied by the NRC in combination with site-specific information (such as distance from the ISFSI, specific storage cask type, and distance to the controlled area boundary), to calculate a potential dose and verify that it does not exceed 0.05 Sv.
+The regulation in 10 CFR 72.106, "Controlled Area of an ISFSI or MRS," requires a dose limit of 0.05 Sievert (Sv) (5 rem) for design-basis accidents.
+Under the proposed 10 CFR Part 73 rule, licensees would use the information supplied by the NRC in combination with site-specific information (such as storage cask type, and distance to the controlled area or site boundary), to calculate a potential dose and verify that it does not exceed 0.05 Sv.
 This would be an iterative process that considers changes to parameters in order to ensure that licensees do not exceed the limit.
-Licensees who exceeded the limit would be required to consider other options, such as increasing the facility size, using engineered safety features, or shifting the security strategy.
+Licensees who exceeded the limit would be required to consider other options, such as increasing the site footprint, using engineered security features, or adjusting their security strategy.

 Licensees would also be required to evaluate the effects from detonation of both land-based and waterborne vehicle bomb attacks against the spent nuclear fuel or high-level radioactive waste storage casks, facility, pool, central or secondary alarm systems, and security personnel defensive positions, as well as a transfer container if the transfer pathway is not protected by a temporary or permanent vehicle barrier system.